Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Why Rakuten Works in Japan:

-Although it holds approximately 32.4% of the market (as of June 2024), down from past highs due to Amazon’s growing presence, Rakuten remains essential for brands that want to tap into the loyalty-driven, domestic-focused segment of the Japanese ecommerce market.
+Although it holds approximately 32.4% of the market (as of June 2024), down from past highs due to Amazon’s growing presence, Rakuten remains essential for brands that want to tap into the loyalty-driven, domestic-focused segment of the Japanese e-commerce market.

 Source: Yahoo!
 Japan Homepage

 Yahoo!
 Japan remains one of Japan’s most recognizable digital brands.
-It has maintained its relevance in ecommerce through strategic integrations—most notably, the merger of Yahoo!
+It has maintained its relevance in e-commerce through strategic integrations—most notably, the merger of Yahoo!
 Shopping with PayPay Mall, Japan’s fastest-growing digital wallet platform.

 This integration allows customers to earn and redeem PayPay points, similar to Rakuten’s ecosystem.
 It has made Yahoo!
 Shopping particularly attractive to price-conscious shoppers and those who actively use PayPay for daily purchases.